1. Explain Groupings and Levels?

 The Company Code is the smallest organizational ! unit for which a

-external reporting.46.
-How Does S/4hana Relate To Simple Finance Driven By Sap Hana ?_text]Answer:
+46. How Does S/4hana Relate To Simple Finance Driven By Sap Hana?

-It is a method which helps in the breakdown of the costs into specific activities in order to maintenance of accuracy in the distribution of costs in product costing.
+Answer: It is a method which helps in the breakdown of the costs into specific activities in order to the maintenance of accuracy in the distribution of costs in product costing.

-Sap Simple Finance Interview Questions48.
-How many chart of accounts can be attached to a company code ?_text]Answer:
+48. How many charts of accounts can be attached to a company code?

-COA must be aasigned to a company code.
+COA must be assigned to a company code.
 This COA is the operative COA

 and is used in both FI and CO.
-One Chart of Account can be assigned to
+One Chart of Account can bee assigned to

 many Company codes i.e., Multiple company codes can either share the